PhillHenry/ml_business_process_engineering/hugo/content/blog/death_of_datascience.md

 Well, one way is to have data scientists engage more with the rest of the team - the data engineers, the business representatives, the testers, etc.
 The Agile movement in the software industry showed how developers could be more professional.
 They were no longer to sit in their basements, hidden away from the business.
-Instead, they were to have **daily standups with all stakeholders**.
+Instead, they were to have **daily stand-ups with all stakeholders**.
 And before every iteration (about every fortnight) they were to have **planning sessions** where suits and techies sat down and discussed what work was to be done next.

 It's interesting that the Agile movement really gained traction shortly after with the dotcom bomb.
 Let's hope the data science industry learns from this and avoids a bust.